OriolAbril/gsoc2019/final_work_submission.md

 relevant to the analysis that it can be used to compare different models and choose the one with the better predictive accuracy.
 ArviZ has some functions designed to calculate different information criteria (`az.loo` and `az.waic`) and to analyze its results (`az.compare`, `az.plot_compare`, `az.plot_elpd` and `az.plot_khat`).
-During GSoC, I have modified these functions in order to extend them and ease their interpretation:
+During GSoC, these functions have been modified in order to extend them and ease their interpretation:

-* I created a new class `az.ELPDData` designed to store and print in an informative manner the results of information criteria.
+* A new class `az.ELPDData` was created.
+It is designed to store and print in an informative manner information criteria results.
-* I modified the computation of information criteria to use internally `az.wrap_xarray_ufunc`.
+* The computation of information criteria was modified to use internally `az.wrap_xarray_ufunc`.
 This allows 3 key improvements.
 The first is that there is no longer the need to convert to unlabeled data, therefore pointwise information criteria results are labeled like the rest of the data in InferenceData objects which eases the identification of problematic observations.
 The second is that working with multidimensional data is automatically handled by xarray and the shape of